cmakkaya/devops-cloud-resources/README.md

-# DevOps-Cloud-Resources (PDF Books)
+# DevOps-DevSecOps-Cloud-Resources (PDF Books)

 ![picture of article](./entry.jpg)

 ## About This Repository

-🔎 You may find resources (books, notes, interview questions, exam questions, cheat sheets, whitepapers, guides, hands-on, handbooks, etc.) about  `DevOps Tools`  and  `Cloud Systems`.
+🔎 You'll definitely find valuable resources  (books, notes, interview questions, exam questions, cheat sheets, whitepapers, guides, hands-on, handbooks, etc.) about  `DevOps/DevSecOps Tools`  and  `Cloud Systems` in here.

-📚 In this repository, I am adding useful resources here to reach them when I need them, and also maybe they can be helpful to others.

-You can also contribute by adding new resources to the repository,
+🧠 While working as a DevOps and Cloud engineer, I have been constantly researching and reading documentation to solve various real-world infrastructure, networking, automation, integration, security, and other problems that I encounter.
+Over the years, I’ve personally compiled this collection from various GitHub repositories, LinkedIn shares, technical blogs, the official websites, and other reliable sources, and then archived them 📂.

+🤝 Instead of keeping this archive private, I’m sharing it to benefit the community.
+It would be great if you could share it too, so it can reach more people like you.
+This archive is not just an eBook list; it is a curated library prepared for professionals, learners, engineers, and job seekers in the IT field.
+This curated PDF library covers everything from Docker, Git, Mock Exams, Cloud / DevOps Interview Questions, AWS/Azure/GCP cloud fundamentals, to advanced topics like Kubernetes, Terraform, CI/CD tools, Scripting, Python, Databases, Operating Systems, Cloud Architecture, and more.
+Happy reading! ☕

+#

-I will try to add new resources to the repository regularly, and I will announce them on my LinkedIn account.
+📢 I will regularly add new resources to the repository and announce them on [my LinkedIn account](https://www.linkedin.com/in/cumhurakkaya/) or [my Medium account](https://cmakkaya.medium.com/).

-✏️ Don't forget to follow [my LinkedIn account](https://www.linkedin.com/in/cumhurakkaya/) or [my Medium account](https://cmakkaya.medium.com/)  to be informed about new updates in the repository.
+✏️ Don't forget to follow to be informed about new updates.

 ⭐ Also, thank you for giving `stars` to my GitHub.

-I hope they are useful to you.

-🙏 I wish you growing success.
+I hope they are useful to you.  🙏 I wish you growing success.

+#

-## 📢 Important Notice ❗
+# 📢 Important Notice ❗
-📚 You can find PDF ebooks on DevOps, DevSecOps, SRE, CISO, and Cloud Computing that I have compiled from this repo and other GitHub repos, LinkedIn shares, technical blogs, the official website, and other trusted sources in this [article](https://cmakkaya.medium.com/2025s-largest-free-devops-cloud-devsecops-pdf-ebooks-library-600-downloadable-updated-pdf-4d93c894bd41#7d9b).
-I have indexed the cover pages, author and page count, and introductions.
+📚 Books in this repo and books from other GitHub repositories, LinkedIn shares, technical blogs, the official websites, and other reliable sources have been brought together in [this article](https://cmakkaya.medium.com/2025s-largest-free-devops-cloud-devsecops-pdf-ebooks-library-600-downloadable-updated-pdf-4d93c894bd41#7d9b). `I have indexed the cover pages, author, and page count, and introductions.` You can find PDF ebooks on DevOps, DevSecOps, SRE, CISO, and Cloud Computing in [this article](https://cmakkaya.medium.com/2025s-largest-free-devops-cloud-devsecops-pdf-ebooks-library-600-downloadable-updated-pdf-4d93c894bd41#7d9b).
 🎯 I recommend that you take a look.
 You'll definitely find valuable resources there.
 Happy reading! ☕

-🔗 You can reach this archive compiled in the Medium article from the link below.
+🔗 You can reach this archive compiled in the Medium article:
 [2025's Largest Free DevOps, Cloud, DevSecOps PDF eBooks Library - 600+ Downloadable Updated PDF Collection](https://cmakkaya.medium.com/2025s-largest-free-devops-cloud-devsecops-pdf-ebooks-library-600-downloadable-updated-pdf-4d93c894bd41#7d9b).

 🚀 2025’s the most comprehensive DevOps, DevSecOps, SRE, CISO, and Cloud Computing PDF eBooks archive online - Contains 617 Free Downloadable PDFs.
 🔍 Are you looking to level up your DevOps/DevSecOps and Cloud Computing skills in 2025 by accessing the best PDF eBook library on the web?
 You’re in the right place.
 This article has 617 📚 downloadable PDF documents, and they are the largest & most updated collection of IT Technologies — all in one place!
 This curated library covers everything from Docker, Git, Mock Exams, Cloud / DevOps Interview Questions, AWS/Azure/GCP cloud fundamentals, to advanced topics like Kubernetes, Terraform, CI/CD tools, Scripting, Python, Databases, Operating Systems, Cloud Architecture, and more.

-🧠 As a working DevOps and Cloud engineer, I constantly gather and read documentation to solve real-world infrastructure, network, automation, integration, security, and other various problems that I encounter.
-Over the years, I’ve personally compiled this collection from various GitHub repos, LinkedIn shares, technical blogs, the official website, and other trusted sources, then archived them 📂.

-🤝 Instead of keeping this archive private, I’m sharing it to benefit the community.
-It would be great if you could share it too, so it can reach more people like you.
-This archive is not just an eBook list; it is a curated library prepared for professionals, learners, engineers, and job seekers in the IT field.

-🎯 You’ll definitely find valuable resources here.
-Happy reading! ☕
+#

 # Resources Library
 ### Resources Library consists of 5 sections: